spideruci/U2W/Empirical Studies Artifacts/examples.md

-# Test Categories for Eager and Verbos Smell Detection
+# Test Categories for Eager and Verbose Smell Detection

 ## Definitions

 Based on the previous analysis and script definitions:

 - **Eager Smell**: Production Method Call Count >= 4
-- **Verbos Smell**: Lines of Code (LOC) >= 13
+- **Verbose Smell**: Lines of Code (LOC) >= 13
 - **DAT Smell**: Assertion Pasta (duplicate assertion testing)

 ## Notes

-- These categories are mutually exclusive within each smell type comparison (Eager vs DAT, Verbos vs DAT)
+- These categories are mutually exclusive within each smell type comparison (Eager vs DAT, Verbose vs DAT)
 - All examples were extracted from actual test files in the subject projects directory